Mobee-App/documentation/docs/documentation-api/2 - QR Code Module/qr-code-scanner-guide.md

 ### **Overview**

-"Mobee__Campaign_SCR_Scan" , provided as a template in the Mobee package, seamlessly integrates with the QR code scanner module.
+"Mobee__Campaign_SCR_Scan", provided as a template flow in the Mobee package, seamlessly integrates with the QR code scanner module.
 It facilitates the addition of a contact or a lead to a campaign's membership list.
 Given its design as a template, this flow is highly adaptable to meet varying requirements.

 ### **Flow Functionality**: